 In other words, if you are not a dedicated and prolific writer, who can write long posts and reply to threads within 7 days, you should not apply to join this sim for your own sake as well as the present writers.
 Also, you should be well versed in proper Forum Writing Etiquette.

 Lastly, Star Trek: Theurgy promotes socially progressive views, including all sexualities, identities, male/female/trans artistic nudity, gender equality, civil rights, and multiculturalism.
 If you have a problem with this, then you should not register.

 Star Trek: Theurgy is a detailed, quite dark, story-driven and long-term roleplay and while it has a 18+ rating, it is not some shoe-horned excuse to write Star Trek smut scenes.
 If that's what you are looking for, you can look elsewhere since you'll be really disappointed.

 It is not expected of any of our writers to detail the intimate relations of their characters with others, even if it's allowed.
 Several writers among us have an aversion to writing graphic sexual scenes, so if that's not what you care for, then that's no problem at all.
 The story revolves around a ship and a crew in dire straits, against impossible odds, and with a lot of intrigue and mystery to it.
 We just don't enforce limits on what you care to write, like explicit scenes of violence or intimacy, as long you adhere to our General Rules and all writers consent to the specific scene their characters are in.

 In short, this is a serious Star Trek sim, not a dating sim.

-"How do I join the story?"
+"When recruitment opens up again, how do I join the story?"

-This page should serve quite well for an answer, but it's recommended you contact the GM if you have any questions.
+When recruitment is made, this page should serve quite well for an answer, but it's recommended you contact the GM if you have any questions.